reworkjs/reworkjs/ROADMAP.md

 - Add `react-router-scroll` to dependencies
 - Add `react-router@3.0.2`, `redux` to dependencies
 - Can't resolve @@main-component <== Fix that!
-- if .babelrc in app root directory, use that instead of .babelrc.webpack
 - eslint-loader should only be enabled if eslint is in the app's devDependencies or dependencies
-- Don't build non-existing folders ?
+- Don't create non-existing folders ?
 Do it only during rjs init if they skip TodoMVC
 - Replace .babelrc.webpack with @reworkjs/babel-preset-reworkjs
 - Disable image optimisation in dev mode.
 - Server-side rendering